Kaoulombre/DarkHash/README.md

 You need to add the miners executable in the DarkHash folder, so you'll be sure to use a correct and safe version of your miner.
  - For T-rex, copy your t-rex.exe in the DarkHash folder.
 The name need to be exactly "t-rex.exe"
 - For Gminer, copy your miner.exe in the DarkHash folder.
 The name need to be exactly "miner.exe"
-- For TeamRedMiner, copy your teamreadminer.exe in the DarkHash folder.
+- (AMD Users) For TeamRedMiner, copy your teamreadminer.exe in the DarkHash folder.
 The name need to be exactly "teamredminer.exe"

 ### THEN, EDIT THE config.bat FILE
 #### If you're using AMD, change the USING_AMD to YES like this :